Friends of Pevensey Bay Library

 Due to problems posed by the steep steps for elderly people and parents with pushchairs , FPBL also submitted an application in 2015 to have an empty pub in the centre of the village listed as a community asset with a view to re-locating the library on the ground floor.
 This application was refused by Wealden District Council (WDC) because East Sussex County Council (ESCC) were committed at that time to re-opening the library on the existing site.
 They indicated in their letter turning down our application, that if circumstances changed they would re-consider the decision.

 One year later, despite the refurbishment, the library on the existing site is now proposed for closure due to huge spending cuts arising from government policy to phase out central funding of local authority services.
 Throughout the recent consultation period FPBL visited many local groups to discuss the county's proposals and to encourage people to respond to their questionnaire.
-The result of this plus FPBL's own detailed representations on the need for a local library in the Bay will be considered by ESCC on 6 March.
+The result of this plus FPBL's own detailed representations on the need for a local library in the Bay were considered by ESCC on 6 March but the county council decided to proceed with closing the library on 5 May.

-We are also in discussion with the county council over a contingency plan for setting up a community managed library with some ongoing financial support from them.
-Several local people with varied skills and experience have expressed interest in becoming trustees of a new charitable organisation and many local people are pledging their financial support as potential voting members in a new democratic and locally accountable charitable organisation.
+In response to this situation we have drawn up a proposal for a community managed library.
+Several local people with varied skills and experience have expressed interest in becoming trustees of a new charitable organisation.
+Additionally, many local people are pledging their financial support as potential voting members in a new democratic and locally accountable charitable organisation.
+We have submitted our proposal to ESCC and will know the outcome of our bid by 31 May.

 If you want to help, we can be contacted at firstname.lastname@example.org.